ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/React-Native/Introduction Commands.md

 `npx react-native start` -> Run this on another terminal and then another one on Android's Terminal `npx react-native run-android` -> To start the Application on Emulator

+**Generating an Application :**
+In your react native project root, run:
+`cd android ./gradlew assembleRelease`

+This will generate an unsigned APK in:
+`android/app/build/outputs/apk/release/app-release-unsigned.apk`